Stone-Gelfand duality for metrically complete lattice-ordered groups: Proof of the dual adjunction

 \section{Proof of the dual adjunction}

 We show here how to obtain the adjunction of \Cref{p:specificadj} via the theory of general concrete dualities as summarised in \cite{PorstTholen} (see also \cite{DimovTholen}).
-The set $\R$ plays the role of dualising object, but since it is not compact (and hence not in $\Kz$), we need to consider wider categories.
+The set $\R$ plays the r\^{o}le of dualising object, but since as a space it is not compact (and thus is not in $\Kz$), we shall need to consider wider categories.
 With a slight abuse of notation, we use the same symbols for functions defined previously in this article that are considered here in a more general context.